redhat-cop/infra.aap_configuration/roles/user/README.md

-# infra.eda_configuration.user_token
+# infra.eda_configuration.user

 ## Description

-An Ansible Role to create User Tokens in EDA Controller.
-Note that tokens may only be applied to the user account accessing the API (ie. eda_username)
+An Ansible Role to create users in EDA Controller.
-Note that tokens cannot be updated, only created.

 ## Variables